 It almost looks as though my skin has been airbrushed or Photoshopped so that my nagging little flaws are gone!
-It’s as if someone put one of the prettiest Instagram filters on my face overnight that just completely erased those pesky little broken capillaries around my nose.
+It’s as if someone put one of the prettiest Instagram filters on my face overnight that just completely erased those pesky tiny broken capillaries around my nose.
 The small amount of melasma that remained on my cheeks is imperceptible now, and I totally forgot about a reddish acne scar that had been hanging out on my chin.
-I actually ran out to the post office today sans any makeup whatsoever–and wasn’t nervous about who I might bump into!
-(Of course, I always put on my sunscreen.
-I’m not about to invite any of those spots back!)
+I actually ran out to the post office today sans any makeup whatsoever–unconcerned about who I might bump into!

-You see, this wasn’t my first foray into the world of lasers.
+This wasn’t my first foray into the world of lasers.
 About three years before doing the Aerolase laser, I had done a four-treatment package of what they call the Broad Band Light (BBL) laser at my local dermatologist.
-It worked well to lighten up my melasma and acne scars but definitely required all four treatments.
-It did nothing for my broken capillaries sadly, and I would be remiss to not mention that it hurt like nobodies’ business!
-I’ve been told I have a fairly high pain tolerance, and this was close to torture for me.
+It worked well to lighten up my melasma and acne scars but required all four treatments.
+It did nothing for my broken capillaries sadly, and I would be remiss not to mention that it hurt like nobodies’ business!
+I’ve been told I have a relatively high pain tolerance, but this was close to torture for me.
 (It was so bad I almost considered ditching out on my last two prepaid sessions.)

-In addition to being useful for such a variety of concerns, the Aerolase works on all skin tones.
+The Aerolase works on all skin tones.
 Many lasers simply target any contrast or darkness in the skin.
-When someone’s skin is too dark to provide enough contrast with their blemishes, hair, or irregularities, these lasers are not only ineffective but dangerous.
+But when someone’s skin is too dark to provide enough contrast with irregularities, these lasers are not only ineffective but dangerous.
 Increased melanin content puts you at a higher risk of developing side effects with these types of lasers, such as burns, and hyper/hypo-pigmentation.
-This isn’t an issue whatsoever though with Aerolase.
-Aerolase is actually the safest laser in the industry for darker skin types or tanned skin.
+This isn’t an issue with Aerolase.
+It’s the safest laser in the industry for darker or tan skin.

-I try not to get deep into scientific terminology (I find it boring and/or confusing to read myself), but after my extraordinary and painless results, I had to know what makes the Aerolase different.
+After my extraordinary results and pain-free experience, I had to know what makes the Aerolase different.
 In the simplest terms possible, here is what I learned:

 The Aerolase LightPod is an Nd: YAG 1064 nanometer laser with a 650-microsecond pulse duration.
-As illustrated below, the 1064nm wavelength is superior because it is capable of reaching targets (flaws or cells in need of rejuvenation) in both the dermis and epidermis.
-This wavelength is powerful and versatile, yet safer than other wavelengths due to its minimal interference with melanin.
-(Making it great for those with darker skin.)
+As illustrated below, the 1064nm wavelength is superior because it is capable of reaching irregularities in both the dermis and epidermis.

 For my first Aerolase treatment I was in the trusted hands of my favorite physician, Dr. Gerald Pierone.
-Despite my trust in him, I was quite nervous, nonetheless.
-I hadn’t read about the comfortable 650-microsecond pulse yet.
+Despite my trust in him, I was quite nervous.
+I had no idea about the comfortable 650-microsecond pulse yet.
 Painful memories were still forged in my brain from that dreadful BBL laser experience.
-That stinging, hot, rubber band snapping sensation–yikes!
+I thought that the stinging, hot, rubber band snapping sensation awaited me.
 Dr. Pierone assured me that the Aerolase wasn’t painful at all though, so I put on a brave face as he helped me put on the protective eyewear.

 The Aerolase website accurately describes the experience as follows: “The laser energy is pulsed across the skin’s surface in a carefully controlled manner, gradually vaporizing old tissue to stimulate the growth of new skin and collagen for a smooth, evenly toned and youthful appearance.”
-This is what it says on the Aerolase website, and I’d say that’s an excellent description.
 The LightPod handpiece itself never makes contact with your face, but you feel the warm light beam pulse across your face.

-The whole treatment couldn’t have taken more than fifteen minutes, but I couldn’t say for sure.
-I was so relaxed I lost track of time.
-Dr. Pierone had me sit up and look in the mirror when he finished.
-I was surprised to see that my face wasn’t even pink.
-There was no swelling to speak of.
-Last time I left a laser treatment my face was red and a bit angry.
-As it turns out, you don’t need to leave with skin that looks swollen and irritated to expect results.
+The whole treatment couldn’t have taken more than thirty minutes, but I was so relaxed I lost track of time.
+Dr. Pierone had me look in the mirror when he finished.
+I was surprised that my face wasn’t even pink and there was no swelling.
+My last laser treatment left my face red and a bit angry.
+As it turns out, you don’t have to leave with swollen and irritated skin to get results.

-That night I did a thorough examination of my face in the bathroom mirror.
-It seemed a couple of the darker spots on my face already looked lighter after only one treatment.
+That night I examined my face in the bathroom mirror.
+It seemed a couple of the darker spots on my face were already looking lighter.

-It is recommended that you do up to 6 treatments; one a month for six months being ideal.
+It is recommended that you do up to 6 treatments; one a month for six months, ideally.

 I could still see some of the broken capillaries around my nose, but I knew it was too soon to make any judgment on those; they can take up to a month to resolve.
 As for the issue of laxity and fine lines, the Aerolase website explains that it can take up to six months for new collagen and elastin to grow.
 You won’t see the full effect overnight.
 I was very impressed with the brightening effect I noticed right away, though.
 I scheduled a second Aerolase treatment for the next time I visited Winter Park.

-For my second Aerolase treatment, Becky at One Aesthetics took care of me.
-She bumped the power level up very slightly from the last time I was treated.
-Becky took her time and paid special attention to my problem areas; giving them a second pass at the end.
-She warned me to expect some possible dry skin, and just as she said, my skin began to peel that evening.
+Becky at One Aesthetics administered my second Aerolase treatment.
+She bumped the power level up slightly from the last time I was treated.
+Becky took her time and paid particular attention to my problem areas; giving them a second pass at the end.
+She warned me to expect a little bit of dry skin.
+My skin began to peel that evening.
 After washing my face, the majority of the dry, dead skin had sloughed off, leaving smoother, fresher looking skin underneath.
 It was almost like I’d had a peel.

-I definitely noticed a brighter overall complexion and some fading of my melasma right away.
+I noticed a brighter overall complexion and some fading of my melasma right away.
 A few weeks later I caught myself off guard in the mirror due to the disappearance of certain flaws I’d become so accustomed to.
-Which, come to find out is exactly the way it works!
 Most of the improvements you’ll see from the Aerolase Lightpod Neo aren’t instantaneous.

 **My first Aerolase LightPod treatment was in October of 2017, at which time this blog was nothing more than a brainstorm.
-This is why I never took a proper “before” photograph for use here.
+Which is why I never took a proper “before” photograph.
 Luckily, I found a photo on my phone that did show some of the melasma on my cheek.
-Unfortunately, my broken capillaries weren’t really obvious in any of the photos I was able to dig up.
-As with many flaws, they were something that I would see right away, but to the camera (and likely to most people) were less obvious.
+Unfortunately, my broken capillaries weren’t apparent in any of the images I was able to dig up.
+As with many flaws, they were something that I would see right away, but to the camera (and likely to most people) were less noticeable.

 I will be sure to take proper before and after photographs for our purposes in the future.